 A fragment of the Forma Urbis Romae (Fragment 36b, see here) suggests that the temple was an octastyle peripteral building, with eight columns on the front and back sides and thirteen on the long sides and that its portico covered about the same area as the neighbouring Temple of the Deified Hadrian, about 100 by 65 metres.

-A few remains of this temple survive in Vicolo della Spada d’Orlando, north-east of the Pantheon between the Via dei Pastini and the Piazza Capranica.
-Several cipollino columns used to be seen in Piazza Capranica, two of which embedded in a house of the square.
-The columns were roughly 1.70 metres in diameter, which would suggest a hypothetical height of about 17 metres (F. Coarelli, Rome and Environs: An Archaeological Guide, 2014), making it taller than the Pantheon.
+A few remains of this temple survive in Vicolo della Spada d’Orlando, northeast of the Pantheon between the Via dei Pastini and the Piazza Capranica.
+Several cipollini columns used to be seen in Piazza Capranica, two of which are embedded in a house of the square.
+The columns were roughly 1.70 metres in diameter, suggesting a hypothetical height of about 17 metres (F. Coarelli, Rome and Environs: An Archaeological Guide, 2014), making it taller than the Pantheon.

 The act of deification was an unprecedented honour for a person other than the emperor himself, but from the time of Trajan, the deification of imperial women became standard.
-Trajan’ sister Marciana, who was deified in 112, was the first member of the Trajanic family to have been conferred such honours.
-Two more would follow after Matidia, Trajan’s wife Plotina in 123 and Sabina, daughter of Matidia and grand-niece of Trajan, in 136.
-The worship of these Trajanic women seems to have had an emphasis on family lineage and dynastic continuity but Hadrian’s trend of deification probably also had to do with the need to legitimise his succession to the imperial throne.
+Trajan’s sister Marciana, deified in 112, was the first member of the Trajanic family to have been conferred such honours.
+Two more would follow after Matidia, Trajan’s wife Plotina, in 123 and Sabina, daughter of Matidia and grand-niece of Trajan, in 136.
+The worship of these Trajanic women seems to have emphasised family lineage and dynastic continuity, but Hadrian’s trend of deification probably also had to do with the need to legitimise his succession to the imperial throne.